 Pacific Cycling Route

 The Pacific Cycle Route is a scenic long-distance cycling path that follows Japan’s eastern coastline.
-Spanning over 1,400 kilometers from Chiba to Kagoshima, it offers riders the chance to enjoy diverse coastal landscapes, from sandy beaches to quiet fishing villages.
+Spanning over 1,400 kilometers from Chiba to Wakayama, it offers riders the chance to enjoy diverse coastal landscapes, from sandy beaches to quiet fishing villages.
 Along the way, cyclists can experience local culture, fresh seafood, and tranquil seaside roads.
 With a mix of well-maintained paths and scenic detours, the Pacific Cycle Route is ideal for those looking to explore Japan at a relaxed pace, whether for a single section or the full journey.

 Route